cbutler01/OIRE-Fuzzy-String/README.md

   select the survey mode ("Significant Impact" or "Best Course")
 - [x] Implement the algorithm for processing the "Significant Impact" survey
 - [x] Implement the algorithm for processing the "Best Course" survey
-- [ ] Add matching of professor names in the "Best Course" survey
 - [x] Provide output acknowledging the completion of the script and outline the expected output
 - [ ] Debug and adjust fuzzy string thresholds